-The summary financial information presented in this section has been extracted from the Group's 2020 Annual Financial Report.
+The summary financial information presented in this section has been extracted from the Group's 2022 Half Year Results for the half year ended 31 March 2022.

-The financial information presented in this section has been prepared in accordance with the measurement and recognition requirements of Australian Accounting Standards.
-It is presented in abbreviated form and does not contain all of the disclosures usually provided in an annual financial report prepared in accordance with the Corporations Act.
+The half year financial information presented in this section has been prepared in accordance with the measurement and recognition requirements of AASB 134 Interim Financial Reporting.
+It is presented in abbreviated form and does not contain all of the disclosures usually provided in a half year or annual financial report prepared in accordance with the Corporations Act.

-Copies of NAB's Annual Financial Reports, half-yearly reports, presentations and other documents lodged with ASX can be obtained from the Shareholder Centre at nab.com.au/shareholder and from asx.com.au
+Copies of NAB's Annual Financial Reports, half-yearly reports, presentations and other documents lodged with ASX can be obtained from the Shareholder Centre at nab.com.au/shareholder and from asx.com.au.